AddyRdz/react-burger-stacker/README.md

 1. Clone down this repo.
 1. Take a moment to familiarize yourself with the starter code.
 1. Decide what components you may need.
-1. Decide what information you will need pass as props to each component.
+1. Decide what information you will need to pass as props to each component.
 1. Decide what the state should be (hint: state will be the information on the page that changes over time).
 1. Decide where the state should live.
 1. Write a handler function that listens for when an ingredient is clicked and updates state.